kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays/more-on-arrays.md

 <iframe width="800" height="400" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=function%20triple%28number%29%20%7B%0A%20%20return%20number%20*%203%3B%0A%7D%0Aconst%20numbers%20%3D%20%5B5,%202,%207,%206%5D%3B%0A%0Aconst%20tripled%20%3D%20numbers.map%28triple%29%3B%0Aconsole.log%28tripled%29%3B&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=11&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 <aside>

 As seen from the snippet, a function called `triple` is defined.
 This function takes in a number and multiples the number by 3.

 Next, in line 4, we have an array of numbers.
 We need to multiply every item in that array by 3.

 To do this, the `map` function is used.
-As seen in line 6, we pass the function name `triple` into the `map` function.
+As seen in line 6, we pass the function named `triple` into the `map` function.
 The result shows that the function `triple` is applied to every item in the `numbers` array.
 That is what the `map` function does.

 </aside>